SimonSweden/SimonSweden/README.md

-- 👋 Hi, I’m @SimonSweden
+- 👋 Hi, I’m @SimonSweden, glad to share experiences and perspectives
-- 👀 I’m interested in AI, banking, trading systems, and automation of finance operations
+- 👀 Business background with experience of developing partnerships with Azure, Github, AWS, Gitlab, and Global Semiconductor companies.
-- 🌱 I’m currently learning python, javascript and node.js
+- 🌱 Hobby high-level programmer, currently learning python, javascript and node.js
 - 💞️ I’m looking to collaborate on AI fintech solutions
-- 📫 How to reach me: drop an email to ullskogen@gmail.com
+- 📫 How to reach me: drop an email to info@searchsynonym.com
-- ⚡ Fun fact: What does Skandiabanken, Proact and Cisco have in common? ...
-ME :O ... or they all had me atleast :X
+- ⚡ Fun fact: What does Skandia, IAR, and Cisco have in common? ...
+ME :O ... or they all had me working for them atleast :X
 -
-- A list of systems I've worked with:
+- A list of systems I'm familiar with:
 - AbaSecurities
 - VPC
 - Infront